pnp/PnP-Sites-Core/Core/UnitTestResults/PnPUnitTestResults-20151011-OnPremCred-635802012206277379.md

-# PnP Unit Test report for OnPremCred on Wednesday, September 16, 2015 #
+# PnP Unit Test report for OnPremCred on Sunday, October 11, 2015 #
 This page is showing the results of the PnP unit test run.

 ## Test configuration ##